Maternity benefits for employees in Hong Kong: what can my business do?

 Understanding maternity and employment in Hong Kong

-- Maternity pay for employees employed for longer than 40 weeks, payable for the 10-week maternity leave period and paid at a rate of 4/5ths of the employee’s usual salary.
+- Maternity pay for employees employed for longer than 40 weeks, payable for the 14-week maternity leave period.
+It is paid at a rate of 4/5ths of the employee’s usual salary and is capped at HKD $80,000 per employee.

-- Protection from the termination of employment following notice of pregnancy being given.
+- Guarantee protection from the termination of employment following notice of pregnancy.
 This means an employer is barred from dismissing an employee who has handed in their notice of pregnancy for any reason, other than termination for gross misconduct.

 - Protection from discrimination on the grounds of their position and status as a mother or for taking maternity leave.